iaquobe/ministry-of-truth/README.md

 # ministry-of-truth

-> "how do you expect to influence the future when you can't even change the past?"\
+> "how do you expect to influence the future when you can't even change the past?"

-> - Me
+-- Me

 This project is the solution.
 It formats videos and puts nice little face masks on each face.